wjzijderveld/CheckBundles/README.md

 Installation
 ============
+The package is on packagist, so the easiest way is to add it to your composer.json:

+	"require": {
+		"wjzijderveld/check-bundles": "dev-master"
+	}

-The package is not yet on packagist, so you need to add a manual repository.
+If you can't or don't want to use packagist, you need to add a manual repository.

     "repositories": [
         {